X-MingSDU/Multi-function-student-machine/README.md

 [TOC]

-## A Multifunctional student computer based on 51 single chip microcomputer
+## A Multifunctional student computer based on 51 single chip microcomputer(See pictures in README.pdf)

 > Hardware: Stc89c52 and some electronic components
 >